8th Wall launches Face Effects tool for AR facial animations

 8th Wall is launching Face Effects, a new cloud tool that enables developers to create effects that wrap around someone’s face using augmented reality technology.
 8th Wall made the announcement at the Augmented World Expo 2020, a digital event that highlights AR technology (such as glasses that overlay animations on the real world).

-The face filter developer tools are based on WebAR, which enables AR experiences to be accessed via a web browser instead of an app.
-8th Wall Face Effects is designed to give developers and brands control to create face filters that are interactive, real-time, and that live on their own websites.
+The face-filter developer tools are based on WebAR, which enables AR experiences to be accessed via a web browser instead of an app.
+8th Wall designed Face Effects to give developers and brands control to create filters that are interactive, in real time, and that live on their own websites.

 Developers can launch a new category of face filters we have not yet seen before, including those that leverage real-time applications programming interfaces (APIs), a wide variety of asset types including video textures, multiplayer support, and more.
 Tom Emrich, vice president of product at 8th Wall, and Rigel Benton, interaction designer, showed me a demo during an interview.